skuasu1/AutomationProject/README.md

-# AutomationProject
+# Automation Project
-This project involves the automation of the Hero U App application
+This project involves the automation of the Herokuapp application performs some functional Test on various webelements

 This application automation involved various process like